Skip to content

 Figure 14-1 Number of ways to reach the 3rd step

-The goal of this problem is to determine the number of ways, considering using backtracking to exhaust all possibilities.
-Specifically, imagine climbing stairs as a multi-round choice process: starting from the ground, choosing to go up \(1\) or \(2\) steps each round, adding one to the count of ways upon reaching the top of the stairs, and pruning the process when exceeding the top.
+The goal of this problem is to find the number of ways, we can consider using backtracking to enumerate all possibilities.
+Specifically, imagine climbing stairs as a multi-round selection process: starting from the ground, choosing to go up \(1\) or \(2\) steps in each round, incrementing the count by \(1\) whenever the top of the stairs is reached, and pruning when exceeding the top.
 The code is as follows:

 climbing_stairs_backtrack.py